 The verification process at SVCC is completed in accordance with the policies and procedures laid out in the Financial Assistance Handbook.
 The Financial Assistance Handbook is provided at the Information for Financial Aid Professionals (IFAP) website.
-The Application and Verification Guide is provided once a year be the Department of Education.
-This is usually provided after verification of file for the upcoming year has started.
-Files are processed in accordance with the prior years’ verification guidelines and information provided by Department of Education in Dear Colleague Letters, Electronic Announcements, and Foreign School Updates; all of which are located at the site shown above.
-Should the need arise, once the verification guide is published, all processed file that are affected by any change which was not previously used will be corrected.
+The Application and Verification Guide is provided once a year by the Department of Education.
+This is usually provided after verification of the file for the upcoming year has started.
+Files are processed in accordance with the prior years’ verification guidelines and information provided by the Department of Education in Dear Colleague Letters, Electronic Announcements, and Foreign School Updates; all of which are located at the site shown above.
+Should the need arise, once the verification guide is published, all processed files that are affected by any change which was not previously used will be corrected.

-There are few exceptions to the verification process and those exceptions are policies that do not change the Department of Educations’ rules.
+There are few exceptions* to the verification process and those exceptions are policies that do not change the Department of Education’s rules.
 The exceptions are primarily for clarification and accuracy of information.
-Additionally, the Verification Policies and Procedures and Fraud Policy for the website are listed on the SVCC web site for viewing by any potential students at SVCC.
-The Verification Policies and Procedures and Fraud Policy are also shown in Enclosure 1.
+Additionally, the Verification Policies and Procedures and Fraud Policy for the website are listed on the SVCC website for viewing by any potential students at SVCC.

 Additional processing requirements are:

 No income rules

 Additional information may be required for students that state they have an income below the $4000.00 threshold.
-The additional information would normally be reported on the “House hold Resource” form which may include a statement explaining their income situation and why they believe they are supporting themselves.
-If other dependents are involved the statement should explain how they are supporting themselves and providing 50% or more of support of their dependents.
-If the student stated they are receiving need based assistance the $4000.00 threshold requirement does not apply.This is of primary importance for a student who is claiming a child, but has no income that would otherwise be a dependent student.
+The additional information would normally be reported on the “Household Resource” form which may include a statement explaining their income situation and why they believe they are supporting themselves.
+If other dependents are involved the statement should explain how they are supporting themselves and providing 50% or more of support for their dependents.
+If the student stated they are receiving need-based assistance the $4000.00 threshold requirement does not apply.This is of primary importance for a student who is claiming a child but has no income that would otherwise be a dependent student.
 Sources that should be considered as support are SNAP, Social Security Benefits, medical card, and TANF

 People in Household